SixSq/sixsq.github.io/blog/discover/_posts/2024-03-22-running-ai-at-the-edge.md

 2. **The data scientists**: What do these people want?
 A **massive, central warehouse of well-organised, high-quality data** that’s easily queryable and downloadable.
 This is the liquid hydrogen essential to every rocket launch!

 	Over the years, I’ve talked to many data scientists working in transportation (and many other industries) here on Planet Earth.
-They all say the same things  _“90% of failing AI projects fail because of data-related issues,”_ _“Data is the hardest part of machine learning and the most important to get right”_ (Uber), and  _“No other activity in the machine learning lifecycle has a higher return on investment than improving the data a model has access to”_ (Gojek).
+They all say very similar things  _“90% of failing AI projects fail because of data-related issues,”_ _“Data is the hardest part of machine learning and the most important to get right”_ (Uber), and  _“No other activity in the machine learning lifecycle has a higher return on investment than improving the data a model has access to”_ (Gojek).

 	What else could knock your ML ops off-course?
 Data scientists insist high-quality data includes context – the “where, when and how” of its collection, also known as its metadata – information that must be packaged and stored alongside data wherever it travels.